-- Physical exam
+- o Physical exam

-- o TB clearance
+- TB clearance

-- o Flu vaccine or waiver
+- Flu vaccine or waiver

 All documentation (in progress and complete) must be submitted to the HPPS Office by the deadlines given.
 Vaccinations can be obtained from the Student Health and Wellness Center at College of the Canyons.
 If clinical facilities/agencies have additional health and/or infectious control requirements, students who are assigned to those clinical facilities will be required to meet them